IBM-Blockchain-Archive/vehicle-manufacture/contributor_notes.md

 Click 'BUILD YOUR CAR'

+Links can be specified using the usual markdown format.
+Warning specifying a link of /LICENSE.txt will take the user to a different location when clicked viewing the markdown on github compared to clicking the link within the tutorial application so full URL paths should be used.

 # Using hidden values

 Using hidden values in the markdown you can specify when notifications should appear, the buttons for a page and when stages on a page should be marked as complete.
 The hidden values are denoted using [//]: # ('<YOUR_RULE>') on a new line.